2. A Quick-Start Guide

 - Run configure

-You will need to run the provided configure script to configure to the distribution for building on your system.
+You will need to run the provided configure script to configure the distribution for building on your system.
 The configure script accepts many command line options that enable or disable optional software features.
 Usually the defaults are okay, but you may want to change them.
 To get a complete list of options that configure accepts, use the --help option:

 - Build the software.